Skip to main content

 Hamas Losses

-During the first 10 months of the Gaza war, Israel killed at least eight senior Hamas military and political officials.
-The targeted assassinations included the daring operation that killed Ismail Haniyeh in Tehran and an airstrike that killed chief military commander Mohammed Deif in a Palestinian camp, both in July 2024.
+Israel killed at least a dozen senior Hamas military and political officials during the first year of the Gaza war.
+Its most daring operations killed Haniyeh in Tehran and Mohammed Deif, the chief Hamas military commander, in Gaza, both in July 2024.
 In January, Mossad chief David Barnea vowed that Israel was “committed to settling accounts” with everyone involved—“directly or indirectly,” including “planners and envoys”—in the Hamas invasion of Gaza.
 “It’ll take time, as it took time after the Munich massacre, but we will put our hands on them wherever they are,” he said, referring to the murder of Israeli athletes at the 1972 Olympics.

 The military commanders were part of the Izz ad-Din al Qassam Brigades, the military unit named for a Muslim preacher in the 1930s who opposed the British occupation.
 Established in 1991, the Qassam Brigades have targeted Israel with rockets, in suicide bombings, and cross-border raids.
 The following is a rundown of the Israeli assassinations.